 For establishing costs to businesses, GDFs were divided into three throughput bins: less than 120,000 gallons per year, between 120,000 and less than 1,200,000 gallons per year, and over 1,200,000 gallons per year.
 These annual throughput bins correspond to monthly throughput values equal to or less than 10,000 gallons per month, greater than 10,000 and up to 100,000 gallons per month and equal to or greater than 100,000 gallons per month.
 These throughput bins represent the basis of differing requirements under the NESHAP.
-Categorizing the GDFs into these throughput bins allowed the Department to develop a cost analysis with which to compare the costs of this proposed rulemaking with the costs of the NESHAP.
+Categorizing the GDFs into these throughput bins allowed the Department to develop a cost analysis with which to compare the costs of this final-form rulemaking with the costs of the NESHAP.

-The owners and operators of GDFs would need to comply with the NESHAP without this proposed rulemaking in effect.
-Unlike this proposed rulemaking, which would require annual leak testing under section 129.61a(d) for owners and operators who do not choose to use continuous pressure monitoring, the NESHAP requires owners and operators of GDFs in the over-100,000-gallons-per-month bin to perform leak testing every 3 years.
+The owners and operators of GDFs will need to comply with the NESHAP without this final-form rulemaking in effect.
+Unlike this final-form rulemaking, which requires annual leak testing under section 129.61a(d) for owners and operators who do not choose to use continuous pressure monitoring, the NESHAP requires owners and operators of GDFs in the over-100,000-gallons-per-month bin to perform leak testing every 3 years.
 Follow-up repairs for any leak testing failure for GDFs in this largest throughput bin are required by the NESHAP.
-This proposed rulemaking would require leak testing and repair for a GDF with a throughput over 10,000 gallons per month.
+This final-form rulemaking requires leak testing and repair for a GDF with a throughput over 10,000 gallons per month.
 No leak testing with follow-up repair requirements exists in Federal or State regulations for a GDF that has a throughout of less than 10,000 gallons per month (please see Table 1, above, in response to Question 15).